Becauseweliveonearth/Becauseweliveonearth.github.io/README.md

 Firstly, I am glad I can finally talk about this, because for a long time my emotions were tangled and it was hard to discern doctrine from religion from personal behaviour.
 But recently, as my brother went through a similar phase of life I was able to pick apart which was which, and I hope this helps someone.

 The first mistake I made was not thinking or praying deeply about the church I attended.
 I have gone to churches because they were near me, because my friend went there, because of many reasons, ultimately picking a church is very important and should not be taken as a temporary event that can change tomorrow, you want to give yourself a chance to grow roots so much so it is difficult to be uprooted.
+This is hard when that phase of your life is not exactly known for permanence, but not having a single church you go to will make exacarbate this impermanence.

 _Those who are planted in the house of the LORD Shall flourish in the courts of our God.
+Psalm 92:13_

-Psalm 92:13_ Whichever church anyone chooses to attend, they must attend and stick to it.
+Whichever church anyone chooses to attend, they must attend and stick to it.
 It was my pastor that highlighted this, I once wanted to go to a youth retreat and on hearing this word canceled it, and then my church offered one the next month.
 Sometimes, the mystery of the gospel is that our faith in God for discipleship will bring all the resources we need to us.
 Constant moving of a plant hurt its chances for growth, the shepherd makes the sheep lie in still waters.

 It doesn't mean your pastor is solely responsible for your spiritual growth, I think the analogy of a university works here.
 The lecturer is only responsible for about 30% of the students success, there are teaching assistants, lab assistants, graders, admin staff, lecture series.
 In the same way, there are revivalists, traveling ministers, iterant minisries, all put in place by God who has thought about all you need.
 You need not go crafting your own syllabus, you need to discover the biblical pattern and find yours in christ.